SiebenCorgie/orbital/README.md

 The speed of an oscillator is (octave wise) increased or decreased when scrolling while hovering over its orbit.

 This is the main interface to the synth.
 However, apart from a standard [ADSR](https://www.wikiaudio.org/adsr-envelope/) filter three parameters at the top are interesting.
 The most left parameter changes the relation between a modulator and its parent.
 When set to *relative* the modulator takes the parents frequency and changes that.
 When set to *absolute* the reference frequency will always be 440 Hz.
 The next parameter changes how voices are mixed.
-Linear takes the *groundtruth* output and clamps it to -1.0 - 1.0.
+Linear takes the *ground truth* output and clamps it to -1.0 - 1.0.
 [Sigmoid](https://en.wikipedia.org/wiki/Sigmoid_function) uses a function to map any value in that range.

 Finally you can enable *reset phase*, which will reset the internal oscillator before playing a new not.
-This is interesting if you want to be sure that succesive played notes sound the same.
+This is interesting if you want to be sure that successive played notes sound the same.

 ## License